OpenCyphal/public_regulated_data_types/reg/drone/README.md

 ## Typical applications

-The definitions in the `srv` namespace contain descriptions of some common use cases that can be addressed with this standard.
+The definitions in the `service` namespace contain descriptions of some common use cases that can be addressed with this standard.
 Adopters are expected to mix and match various components to create new network services that were not originally envisioned by the authors of this standard.